By Andrew Stepanov

 Break down projects into individual tasks, and set specific deadlines for individual employees.
 It’s best to keep your workflow “open”, so that everyone can see each other’s tasks.
 That way, it’s easier for employees to coordinate and keep their co-workers up to date.

 There are lots of workflow tools on the market, depending on the specific needs of your small business.

 - Check out the list of affordable solutions to select among cheap-and-cheerful options.

 - Read this list if you previously used MS Project, but want a more user-friendly platform.

 - Look into Gantt chart software if you want maximum efficiency and collaboration.

 Last of all, remember that software isn’t everything.
 Happy workers are productive workers!

 Find fun ways to motivate your workers.
+Create an environment that encourages employees to develop a growth mindset.
 Try productivity challenges, if you have a team of competitive people.
 Celebrate every achievement as a team – from completing a specific project, to improving productivity in general.
 One really good way to motivate workers is to ask what challenges they see for productivity, and what rewards they would like to earn.

 As well as designing your workflow and tracking deadlines, make sure that you support your team as it grows and changes.
 Create a positive atmosphere, where the first question is always, “How can I help?”Featured photo credit: Depositphotos